ftyers/global-classroom/chukchi/README.md

 In many mobile telephone keyboards, such as those available on Android and iPhone, the predictions appear at the top of the keyboard.
 There are usually three predictions.

-As such, you may count any prediction in the top three as a correct prediction if it corresponds to the next word in the reference.
+As such, you may count any prediction in the top three as a correct prediction if it corresponds to the next sequence of characters in the reference.
+Both space and click are represented as an underscore `\_`  in the output.

 ## Data